jamby77/timer/docs/timer-configuration-page.md

   const defaultBaseConfig = {
     createdAt: now,
     lastUsed: now,
-    // No countdownBeforeStart - only set when user configures it };
+    // No countdown - only set when user configures it };

   switch (type) {